QASchoolUSA/Cypress-Testing/README.md

 Running Tests

-Running All Tests (Headless)
+Run All Tests (Headless)

 To execute all tests in headless mode:

 npx cypress run

-Running Tests with Cypress Test Runner (Interactive)
+Run Tests with Cypress Test Runner

 To open the interactive Cypress Test Runner: